aurbano/aurbano.eu/_posts/wp/2010-05-04-php-display-all-filespictures-in-a-folder.md

     			}
     		}

-This code is really easy to understand, we first define a variable “$handle”, which will contain the handle to the absolute path of the folder (I always go for absolute paths since I find them much safer)
+This code is really easy to understand, we first define a variable \"$handle\", which will contain the handle to the absolute path of the folder (I always go for absolute paths since I find them much safer)
 *dirname(realpath(\_\_FILE\_\_))* returns the absolute path to the current file (gallery.php) and then we add to the end of it /pictures/

 Then, we loop through all the files in the directory, that simple if statement I used is to prevent some the function returning . or .. as file names sometimes.
 We then display the image in standard html